 Chimneys & Masonry

-Chimney Water Leak Repair
+Chimney Damage & Water Leak Repairs

-Rain seems to never stop pouring and snow never seems to stop falling.
+In Buffalo, rain seems to never stop pouring and snow never seems to stop falling.
 And no matter how this moisture arrives, it accumulates on the brick ledges and top of your chimney.
 No matter what, water will find every nook and cranny it can in your poor chimney, and this harsh weather can eventually wear away at your chimney.

 The brick, block, mortar and concrete that make up your chimney deteriorate over time, allowing moisture to penetrate into the small cracks and holes in the construction.
 Once water gets into these cracks and holes, it freezes, expands and will eventually destroy the chimney.